-- Parents and individuals should be responsible to see that the student receives the proper rest and diet to enable him/her to reach his/her full potential - 2) Dress and grooming are the responsibility of the coach/advisor during his/her season.
-Students should remember they are representing the middle school and their grooming reflects the school and community - Students are required to travel to and from out of town contests with their team or organization on school provided
+- Parents and individuals should be responsible to see that the student receives the proper rest and diet to enable him/her to reach his/her full potential - Dress and grooming are the responsibility of the coach/advisor during his/her season.
+Students should remember they are representing the middle school and their grooming reflects the school and community.
+Dress and Grooming https://go.boarddocs.com/wi/barron/Board.nsf/Pub lic#

-- transportation.
-Prior exception may be granted by the coach or principal based on a written (preferably) request from a parent or quardian. - All team members are expected to attend all practices.
+- Students are required to travel to and from out-of-town contests with their team or organization on school provided transportation.
+Prior exception may be granted by the coach or principal based on a written (preferably) request from a parent or guardian. - 4) All team members are expected to attend all practices.
 Only illness or injury will excuse the student from practice.
 Exceptions may be granted by the coach/advisor.
-In order to participate in a game, activity, performance, or practice, student must be in school the FULL DAY of said game, activity, event or practice. - 6) A participant shall maintain a passing grade in all classes in school.
+5) In order to participate in a game, activity, performance, or practice, student must be in school the FULL DAY of said game, activity, event or practice. - 6) A participant shall maintain a passing grade in all classes in school.
 Should an individual begin failing a class, he/she will be suspended from competition (not practice) for one week from the date that the non-passing grade is reported by the instructor to athlete and the coach.
 Proof of a passing grade must be submitted to the coach each Friday to be eligible for competition the next week.
 This procedure continues throughout the sport season.
-To encourage students to improve their grades, the eligibility will start with the beginning of each sports season. - 7) An athlete will refrain from the use of tobacco, alcohol and drugs 12 months of the year.
+To encourage students to improve their grades, the eligibility will start with the beginning of each sports season. - An athlete will refrain from the use of tobacco, alcohol, and drugs 12 months of the year.
 Use of these substances will result in suspension from competition (not practice).
-Athletes must follow the alcohol and drug procedures found in the Riverview Student Handbook and Barron Area School District Policy #443.4.
-All conditions must be met or immediate suspension from all sports for the remainder of the year will result. - 8) B-Violations: Any student who commits a felony, misdemeanor or other illegal offense, which evidences moral turpitude or a willful or reckless disregard for the lives or property of others will be suspended from competition/performance, whether or not the student is prosecuted by governmental authorities.
-Actions or behavior which portrays behavior unbecoming a participant of co-curricular activities may also be considered a violation and subject to suspension from competition/performance. - 9) An individual suspended from athletics is considered an athlete during the suspension
+All conditions must be met or immediate suspension from all sports for the remainder of the year will result.